 To help you recognize common signs of catfishing, we have 5 tips for you below.

-- They don’t want to meet in real life or video chat.
+- They don’t want to meet in real life or via video chat.
 Or they even seem to avoid it.
-Such as not being able to schedule time to meet or bad internet connections for video chats.
+Such as not being able to schedule a time to meet or bad internet connections for video chats.
 This rings true when they claim to be a celebrity.
 But if you’re developing a friendship with someone and they refuse to meet up, particularly in a public venue, that’s a red flag.
 What’s the point of a digital relationship?!

 - The relationship progresses a little too quickly.
 You should never rush into a relationship.
-They should always develop at a comfortable pace even friends and family can agree on.
+They should always develop at a comfortable pace that even friends and family can agree on.
 If your new “friend” wants to spend a lot of online time together and take things to a new level a little too quickly, think twice.
-This includes being pushed to send images or videos only of yourself, especially with sexual intention.
+This includes being pushed to send images or videos only of yourself, especially with sexual intentions.
 If anything, walk away!

 - A big sign is they start hinting or asking you for money.
 If a complete stranger starts asking you to lend them a few bucks, that’s cause for concern.
-Especially if you still have not “seen” them yet and verified the images are them.
+Especially if you still have not “seen” them yet and verified the images are theirs.
 Men should never ask women for money.
 If a man needs to borrow money from someone he just “met”, you can guarantee you will never see that money or him.
-You should be extra suspicious if their reason for needing the money seems a little too far fetched.
+You should be extra suspicious if their reason for needing the money seems a little too far-fetched.
 It is illegal to scam people out of money online.

 - They don’t have a lot of followers or friends.
 Someone with just a handful of friends or followers might be running a little low because they just aren’t real.
 These are also signs the account may be new or used just to people-watch.